16 Visualizing univariate distributions

 Note the use of stat_summary instead of geom_boxplot.

-The x-axis shows the \(f\)-values: the full range of probability fractions (note that in practice, you may see this fraction symbolized as \(p\) for probability).
-The y-axis is the \(f\)-quantile, \(q(f)\), which gives us the value that is equal to or less than the associated \(f\)-value fraction.
-For example, the \(f\)-value of 0.25 (~the 25th percentile) is associated with the \(q(f)\) value of 9 meaning that 25% of the values in the dataset have values of 9 or less.
-Likewise, the \(f\)-value of 0.5 (the median) is associated with a \(q(f)\) value of 12.5 implying that half of the dataset’s values are 12.5 or less.
-The boxplot is shown alongside the quantile plot to highlight the analogy.
+The x-axis in a quantile plot shows the f-values–the full range of probability fractions.
+The notation \(f\) may be used as a shorthand for the \(f\)-value.
+In other texts, you may see the fraction symbolized by \(p\) for probability.
+The y-axis maps the \(f\)-quantile, \(q(f)\), which gives us the value in the batch that is equal to or less than the associated \(f\) fraction.
+For example, the \(f\)-value of 0.25 (~the 25th percentile) is associated with the quantile value of 9 meaning that 25% of the values in the dataset have values of 9 or less.

 a.o <- sort(a)